 Every subproject within this Masterplan is crafted with this Guideline and Principles, the Pillars.

 Being Collaborative and Sharing rather than competitive, the Project is planned to provide an ecosystem where all players in human development can interact, collaborate, and share the benefits among them and society.
 The Project aims to collaborate with cities regionally and globally.

 VISION & HISTORY.

-The Bishkek City concept project started with visionary businessman Mr. Timur Fayziev's initiative, as a result of years of business experience and international research, towards the end of 2019 and developed in his collaboration with SUDP.
+The Bishkek City concept project started with the initiative of visionary business people of Kyrgyzstan, as a result of years of business experience and international research, towards the end of 2019 and developed in his collaboration with SUDA.

 Currently, our teams are working on various masterplan schemes while developing sustainable economic development projects and efficient management model options for the project and the future community of Bishkek City.
 Exchange of information and discussions on collaborations in terms of development, financing, and management continue with national and international organizations and governments.